alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 ## Security Issues with the Clipboard Manager Experience

-I'd love to see a clipboard manager that had first class support for sensitive strings (passwords, SSNs, SSH private keys, etc).
-The current "all text in the clipboard is equal" approach has a few flaws:
+I'd love to see clipboard managers provide first class support for sensitive strings (passwords, SSNs, SSH private keys, etc).
+The current _"all text in the clipboard is equal"_ approach has a few flaws:

-1. Imagine you normally get toast confirmations when you copy a string.
+1. Imagine you get toast confirmations when you copy a string.
 If you are streaming your desktop somewhere and you copy a password from a password manager, the toast will leak your password.

 2. `greenclip` will happily write your copied password to the clipboard manager cache file, where it can be read by any program running with your user permissions.